'Unjust': Judges quash life sentences for teen killers

 "In particular, the impact of an indeterminate sentence of life imprisonment is disproportionately severe in Mr Brown’s case because of his cognitive limitations," the judgement said.

-Dickey received an amended sentence of 15 years’ imprisonment with MPI of seven and-a-half years, Brown received a sentence of 12 years imprisonment with MPI of six years and Epiha 13 years’ imprisonment with MPI of seven years.
+Dickey received an amended sentence of 15 years’ imprisonment with minimum period of imprisonment of seven and-a-half years, Brown received a sentence of 12 years imprisonment with minimum period of imprisonment of six years and Epiha 13 years’ imprisonment with minimum period of imprisonment of seven years.

 The court acknowledged there was no undoing the harm caused, and surviving victims of these murders were likely to think a sentence short of life imprisonment was disproportionate to their loss.